 How to Apply

-Both self-nominations and nomination from other members are accepted.
 The deadline for applications is February 15 of the award year.
 Priority will be given to individuals who have not received the award in the past.
 STP reserves the right not to make an award if the STP Mentorship of Teachers Award Committee believes no applicant is qualified in a particular year.

 A complete application consists of the following: